wadewadewadewadewadewade/ineffectua-angular/README.md

 running `firebase deploy` requires node 10, and will lint, build:ssr, and then deploy dist/app-server (looking at main.js) to ineffectua.web.app.
 Make sure to use firebase-functions 3.5.0 or greater (https://github.com/firebase/firebase-functions/issues/437)

 I removed /functions/ and added some lines to package.json that firebase deploy required, and used functions.https starting with (https://medium.com/angular-in-depth/angular-5-universal-firebase-4c85a7d00862) and modifying a lot.
 I also had to add moduleFilename.includes('firebase-tools') to server.ts to hook ssr=app() into funtions when being hosted from firebase functions.

+## TODO

+* After the above issues get solved, I'll add forgot-password functionality using this tutorial: https://medium.com/@c_innovative/implementing-password-reset-can-be-a-tricky-but-inevitable-task-737badfb7bab
+* Also, I'd like to add multiple calendar functionality to chart dates for different symptoms or just for notes like 'changed meds on xx/yy/zzzz'